-Try our blueberry ice cream for a unique taste.
-It’s a mix of sweet blueberries and fresh basil.
-This frozen treat is perfect for hot summer days.
+Try our blueberry ice cream for a bright, herb-forward flavor.
+This blueberry basil sorbet pairs sweet blueberries with fresh basil for a cooling frozen dessert that’s perfect for hot summer days.

 Key Takeaways

-- Blueberry Basil Sorbet is a unique and refreshing summer dessert.
+- Blueberry Basil Sorbet is a refreshing, dairy-free summer dessert that highlights fresh basil with ripe blueberries.

-- The recipe combines 6 cups of frozen blueberries with homemade lemon basil simple syrup.
+- The recipe uses 6 cups of frozen blueberries and a homemade lemon-basil simple syrup to balance sweetness and acidity.

-- Each serving contains only 132 calories, making it a healthier alternative to traditional ice cream.
+- At roughly 132 calories per serving, it’s a lighter alternative to traditional ice cream.

-- The sorbet can be stored in the freezer for up to two weeks.
+- Keep the sorbet covered in the freezer for up to two weeks for optimal texture and flavor.

-- The combination of sweet blueberries and herbal basil creates a gourmet flavor experience.
+- The combination of sweet blueberries and herbal basil creates a gourmet, crowd-pleasing flavor.

 Blueberry Basil Sorbet